 Here are some suggestions if you’re currently looking for a lap desk or a cooling pad_

 With a desktop PC, you will need certain PC-specific peripherals in order to comfortably play.
-As mentioned, a gaming keyboard, mouse and a comfortable chair are a must.
+As mentioned, a gaming keyboard, mouse, and comfortable chair are a must.
 In addition, you’ll need a monitor (or multiple monitors) that fits your gaming needs.
 To choose the right peripherals for your gaming rig, make sure you pick from the best that’s currently out there!

-While each option requires some additional purchase options when it comes to peripherals, both laptops and desktop PCs have reasonably priced options for these items on Amazon, Newegg and other sites.
+While each option requires some additional purchase options when it comes to peripherals, both laptops and desktop PCs have reasonably priced options for these items on Amazon, Newegg, and other sites.

 I’m going to make an obvious statement – the screen of a monitor is larger than the screen of a laptop.
 With that revelatory observation, I’ll also say that in regards to the size of your screen, your preferences are what matters.
 If you are a big fan of immersive and atmospheric games, you will likely find more enjoyment in a larger screen.
 If you are more into competitive action games, you may be able to get away with the smaller screen and lower resolution of a gaming laptop.